 This report contains information that may or may not have occurred either in person or via online platform in the 2019-20 and 2020-21 school years due to the closure of school sites for the COVID-19 pandemic.
-If you have any questions about any particular section of this document, please contact your school site administrator qualified professionals.
-The district is comprised of 17 elementary schools, 4 middle schools, and 5 high schools.
+If you have any questions about any particular section of this document, please contact your school site administrator.